BergstromDomain/MyApp/docs/section_2_static_pages/2_1_created_static_pages.md

 end
 ```

-I re-ran the test in RSpec which gave me a new error.
+When I re-ran the spec it gave me the next error.
 ```bash
 rspec spec/features/static-pages/about_page_spec.rb
 F